 Unknown artist, Saint Anthony, 1600s.
 Feathers and paper on copper; 11⅛ × 8 in.
 Gift of the Collection of Frederick and Jan Mayer, 2011.424.

-Many indigenous art forms continued during the Spanish Colonial era and were adapted to European and Christian subject matter.
-The tradition of feather arts in Mexico – previously used for making elegant Aztec feather capes, shields, and images of native gods – was now used to create shimmering pictures of Christian saints and became collectors’ items in Europe.
-Previously made in royal Aztec schools, including one attached to Moctezuma’s aviary, after the conquest artists made Aztec-style feather mosaics depicting saints rather than pagan gods.
+Many Indigenous art forms continued during the Spanish Colonial era and were adapted to European and Christian subject matter.
+The tradition of feather arts in Mexico – previously used for making elegant Mexica (Aztec) feather capes, shields, and images of Indigenous deities – was now used to create shimmering pictures of Christian saints and became collectors’ items in Europe.
+Previously made in royal Mexica schools, including one attached to Moctezuma’s aviary, after the conquest feather artists (amantecas) made Mexica-style feather mosaics depicting Catholic iconography.
 Particularly renowned were the mission schools of Mexico City and Michoacán in western Mexico.
 When new, the natural iridescence of the feathers produced a shimmering effect that Christians associated with divine light from heaven.

 - Splendors of Baroque Mexico, Denver Art Museum, 1984-85, Denver Art Museum Permanent Galleries, 1999-2005.

 - “ReVision: Art in the Americas” — Denver Art Museum, 10/24/2021 – 7/17/2022